ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 **Phantom reads** occurs when, in the course of a transaction, new rows are added or removed by another transaction to the records being read, and there is no way to put locks on rows that might not be existing yet.
 This can be solved using *materialized conflicts* which is more like an artificial lock to the database.
 But, serializable isolation is always preferred over this approach.

 #### Serializability

-Isolation levels are hard to understand, you cannot tell if an application code is safe just by looking, and there are no good tools to help with that.
+Isolation levels are hard to understand, we cannot tell if an application code is safe just by looking, and there are no good tools to help with that.
 So, the simple solution is just to use *serializable isolation*, which is the strongest isolation level and prevents *all* race conditions.

 *Serializable isolation* can be implemented through different techniques, actual serial execution, two phase locking, and optimistic concurrency.